Wittle-South-LLC/redux-immutable-model/docs/BaseRIMService.md

 a nextPath argument that can be used to trigger application path transitions in response to successful asynchronous call results.

+* commitDelete(obj, nextPath) - Executes RESTful API call to delete the instance
+* hydrate (obj, nextPath) - Starts a hydrate call to collect initial state for a session
 * read(obj, nextPath) - Reloads the object from the persistent store.
 * saveNew(obj, nextPath) - Executes RESTful API call to persist a new instance
 * saveUpdate(obj, nextPath) - Executes RESTful API call to persist changes to an existing instance
-* commitDelete(obj, nextPath) - Executes RESTful API call to delete the instance
 * search(searchtext, nextPath) - Executes a search for objects with the specified searchText